schism-dev/schism/docs/modules/overview.md

 11. FABM [`FBM`]: Framework for Aquatic Biogeochemical Models, a flexible biogeochemical model framework;
 12. DVD [`DVD`]: numerical mixing analysis of Klingbeit et al. (2014)

 The B.C. flags for each invoked tracer module are specified in `bctides.in`.
-For example, if you invoked `GEN`, `SED`, and `ICM`, the boundary condition at an open segment may look like -
+For example, if you invoked `GEN` (1 class), `SED` (1 class), and `ICM` (21 state variables inside), the boundary condition at an open segment may look like -

 ```
-39 2 0 3 4 1 2 0 ![# of nodes], elev, vel, T,S, GEN, SED, ICM
+39 2 0 3 4 1 2 2 ![# of nodes], elev, vel, T,S, GEN, SED, ICM
 0.5 !constant elev
 0.1 !relax for T
 0.1 !relax for S
 0.5 !relax for GEN
 0. !constant SED concentration
 1.e-3 !relax for SED
+0. 0.
+0. 0.
+0. 0.
+0. 0.
+0. 0.
+0. 0.
+0. 0.
+0. 0.
+0. 0.
+0. 0.
+0. !ICM concentrations
+1.e-3  !relax for ICM
 [next segment...]
 ```